scoskey/m0037/notes.md

 **Definition** Let $T$ be a theory and let $\kappa$ be a cardinal.
 Then $T$ is called *$\kappa$-categorical* if all models of $T$ of cardinality $\kappa$ are isomorphic to one another.

 The following is the most famous example of a categorical theory.
-The theory of dense linear orders without endpoints consists of the theory of linear orders (irreflexivity, transitivity, trichotomy) plus the axioms $\forall x\forall y\exists z x\lt y\rightarrow x\lt z\lt y$ and $\forall x\exists y\exists z y\lt x\lt z$.
+The theory of dense linear orders without endpoints consists of the theory of linear orders (irreflexivity, transitivity, trichotomy) plus the axioms $\forall x\forall y\exists z x<y\rightarrow x<z<y$ and $\forall x\exists y\exists z y<x<z$.
 Thus the rational order is an example of a dense linear order without endpoints.

 **Proposition** The theory $T$ of dense linear orders without endpoints is $\aleph_0$-categorical.